edgedb/edgedb/docs/intro/edgeql.rst

 EdgeQL
 ======

-EdgeQL is the query language of EdgeDB.
+EdgeQL is the query language of Gel.
 It's intended as a spiritual successor to SQL that solves some of its biggest design limitations.
 This page is intended as a rapid-fire overview so you can hit the ground running with EdgeDB.
 Refer to the linked pages for more in-depth documentation.